Disability Discrimination Ireland

 It is not uncommon to hear cases of discrimination.
 While it is against the law to discriminate against an individual based on their physical capabilities in the workplace, we often hear of discrimination in circumstances relating to the provision of goods and services contrary to the Equal Status Act of 2000.
 This article, however, will particularly focus on disability discrimination in the workplace and the laws protecting an employee who has a disability.

 Several legislative Acts exist protecting the rights of such employees, but first, we will outline what discrimination is.

 What is Disability Discrimination in Ireland?

-Disability discrimination is when a person ie an employee who has a disability is mistreated in comparison with an employee without a without a disability in the same situation or circumstance.
+Disability discrimination is when a person ie an employee who has a disability is mistreated in comparison with an employee a without a disability in the same situation or circumstance.
 They are in essence treated differently and not in a positive way.
-They are treated less favourably to that of a fellow employee.
+They are treated less favourably than that of a fellow employee.
 In the workplace, employees are protected against discriminative policies at all stages of human-resource management processes including recruitment, training, workplace rights, and dismissals.

 Definition of a Disability in the Act:

 ( a) the total or partial absence of a person’s bodily or mental functions, including the absence of a part of a person’s body,

 ( b) the presence in the body of organisms causing, or likely to cause, chronic disease or illness,

 ( c) the malfunction, malformation or disfigurement of a part of a person’s body,